AT-Publishing/website/_posts/2017-02-01-trezor-multicoin.md

 **...and backorder while you cannot.**

-You can buy Trezor via the {% aff shop.trezor.io online store or on Amazon https://shop.trezor.io?a=fany@tutanota.com %}.
+You can get your own Trezor via the {% aff shop.trezor.io online store or on Amazon https://shop.trezor.io?a=fany@tutanota.com %}.
+Don't forget to check if the package is uncorrupted upon arrival.
+If it was apparently tampered with, take a picture and ask for a replacement.

+As for the altcoins, you can buy, trade and lend ZCASH on {% aff Bitfinex https://www.bitfinex.com/?refcode=5egV78YtlC %} - the link will get you 10% fee discount.
+DASH is best available to buy, trade and lend at {% aff Poloniex https://poloniex.com %}.

 **More about Trezor:**